AletteXin/Python_Supervised_Learning_Aneurysm/README.md

 Supervised Learning Aneurysm is a research project to develop an artificial intelligence model to predict the risk of a patient towards Abdominal Aortic Aneurysm ("AAA") using easily measured health indicators and lifestyle metrics.

+# Parameters of project

-More than 300 patients were contacted for participation in the research.
+More than 300 patients were contacted for participation in the retrospective data collection process.
 129 of these patients were willing to be interviewed.

 The features considered in the study include:
 1. Age (Numerical)